SilkRose/Pony/src/flash-fiction/the-saddest-rainbow.md

 ***

-The colors of the rainbow were today associated with something somber, the sonic boom was followed by a crash, straight into the ground like a meteorite.
+The gray morning sky was tinted with a sad colored rainbow announced by a deafening sonic boom and pierced by a trail of steam cloud, hitting the ground like a meteorite.

-It called the attention of everypony around, whomever could, started approaching the crash site, led by morbid curiosity.
+Everypony wondered what could it be, whomever could, rushed to the epicenter, following their morbid curiosity.

-Some scattered pages fell from the sky, some type of journal, handwritten.
+As they approached some thorn pages fell from the sky, it was a handwritten journal.

-Gathering them, somepony said, "It belongs to a Filly or a Foal, who almost drowned", he kept reading and picking up the other pieces of it, some drawings, piecing together more of the somber puzzle.
+Gathering them, somepony said "It belongs to a Filly or a Foal, who almost drowned", he kept reading and picking up the other pieces of it, "A lonely one," he added picking some more pages and drawings, piecing together more of the somber puzzle.

-No Filly or Foal flown like that, He thought, it was a grown pony who crashed.
+No Filly or Foal flown like that, He thought, it was a grown Pegasus who crashed.

 He kept reading: